-Assume that we start playing channel 0 at song position 4.
-One could expect that the sequencer would play chains 2 and 3, and go back to the first step for playing chains 0 and 1.
+Assume that we start playing pulse channel 1 at song position 4.
+One could expect that the sequencer would play chains 2 and 3, and then go back to the first step for playing chains 0 and 1.
 This is not the case, when the live mode is activated!
 Instead, the player will loop chains 2 and 3.
 Defining a number of such micro-loops to alternate between would provide a good starting point for a live performance.

 3.4.
-Creating Drum Instruments
+Creating Synth Drum Instruments

-Creating good-sounding drum instruments might be a bit troublesome, if you've had no prior experience with drum synthesis.
+Creating good-sounding drum instruments without using sampled drum kits might be a bit troublesome, if you've had no prior experience with drum synthesis.
+Nevertheless, it is very useful to know the technique.
 Here are some starting-out ideas.